 There are several small stores in West End and larger supermarkets in Coxen Hole and French Harbor for stocking up on groceries.
 Pack light, and bring casual clothing, there are several places to have laundry done in the village should you need to.
 It’s a good idea to bring spare batteries for electronics and accessories for cameras as it is much cheaper than buying them on the island.
 Crime on the island is relatively uncommon, but you need to be aware that Honduras is a poor country and as a tourist you are potentially a target for opportunist thefts.
 Use common sense, don’t display expensive jewelry or carry your cash or phones in full view and you should be fine.

 There are several ATM’s in West End which dispense Honduran Lempiras.
 If you need to exchange money, there are a few banks in the main town of Coxen Hole but queues can be long.
-We recommend bringing the majority of your money in the form of US dollars and to lock anything that you don’t need for the day in your hotel safe as credit cards are not accepted by many businesses here.
+We recommend bringing the majority of your money in the form of US dollars (make sure that the bills are not torn or ripped as they will not be accepted by businesses) and to lock anything that you don’t need for the day in your hotel safe as credit cards are not accepted by many businesses here.
 Flights to Roatan are available with several major airline carriers with direct service from the USA, and Canada.
 Local airlines fly from mainland Honduras and Latin America and you may also get a ferry to Roatan island from La Ceiba or Utila.